Keyboard shortcuts

 Offline Collection

-# Collect to auto-generated file with full redaction
+# Collect to auto-generated file (redaction comes from config, default enabled)

 radar-collector --once --output-file